samuel-cerezo/SceneFlowFusion/README.md

 ### Code Structure

 - `src/`: Core implementation of the motion estimation algorithm.
-- `data/`: Placeholder for RGB-D and inertial data.
 - `scripts/`: Utility scripts for dataset handling and visualization.
 - `README.md`: Project description and usage instructions.